-Milind Naphade, Chief Technology Officer of AI Cities
+Milind Naphade, Chief Technology Officer of Intelligent Video Analytics/AI Cities

 Milind Naphade is the chief technology officer of AI Cities at NVIDIA, where he leads technology strategy for the company’s Metropolis platform.

 Previously, Naphade held executive and leadership roles at Cisco and IBM.
 As the director of the Cognitive Systems Organization at Cisco, he built a team focused on machine learning, natural language processing and AI.
 In his 14 years at IBM Research, he led several strategic AI initiatives in multimedia analytics and smarter planet solutions.